 It’s natural to be concerned about your loved one’s health and wellness as they age, but truth is, your loved one will likely experience challenges and changes in abilities that are out of your control.
 That said, there are a few things that you can do to help promote a loved one’s physical and emotional health.
-San Antonio Home Care Assistance shares the most common senior-related health issues and what you can do to help delay or prevent their associated symptoms.
+In-home care San Antonio Assistance shares the most common senior-related health issues and what you can do to help delay or prevent their associated symptoms.

 - Osteoporosis – Osteoporosis is a condition in which the bones begin to weaken and become thin, which brings about an increasing concern for fractures and breaks.
 While osteoporosis is a natural part of the aging process, it is also one of the most common senior conditions and should be identified and treated as soon as possible.
 A few ways to help promote bone health in an aging loved one is to recommend regular exercise and a calcium-rich diet, both of which will help to keep bones as strong and healthy as possible.